Interfaces#

 The

-which is consuming and modifying this instance ofIMiniBatch
+TopLevelModulewhich is consuming and modifying this instance ofIMiniBatch.The

-will fill this attribute right before calling the forward() method of its internal user_model.
-Therefore, theuser_model.forward()
+TopLevelModulewill fill this attribute right before calling the forward() method of its internal user_model.
+Therefore, theuser_model.forward(),ISideEffect.on_evak_step_finished(), andISideEffect.on_train_step_finished()can make use of it.
+Before that, this attribute is defaulted toNone.

 - to(device: device)#